Looking back at our

 Getting Them All Engaged – The Power of Active Participation

 What are the most effective things we need to do with our instruction?
-In this session, Dr. Archer discusses the critical components essential for effective instruction and teaches us how and when to apply these to ensure students make the greatest gains in learning
+In this session, Dr. Archer discussed the critical components essential for effective instruction and taught us how and when to apply these to ensure students make the greatest gains in learning.

 Session 4